fhocutt/matchbot/README.md

 $ pip install git+git://github.com/mwclient/mwclient.git
 ```
   The 0.7.1 version of mwclient should work as well but has not been tested yet.
 * SQLAlchemy depends on MySQLdb.
-If unexpected errors are happening, they may
-  be MySQLdb path errors.
+On Tool Labs, if you are having a problem
+  involving MySQLdb, try running `pip install mysql-python` from inside your
+  virtualenv.

 ## How matches are made